 - This is a paid position.
-Pay is $12-15/hour (except where minimum wage laws are higher).
+Pay is $14.25/hour (except where minimum wage laws are higher).

-- Mentors will be compensated for the time they spend tutoring, and 2 hours of additional weekly preparation time.
+- Mentors will be compensated for the time they spend tutoring, and up to 2 hours of additional weekly preparation time.

-- A professional network of social justice-oriented peers, educators, and non-profit professionals.
+- Be part of a professional network of social justice-oriented peers, educators, and non-profit professionals.

-- Teaching experience – small group management, lesson planning, differentiation and behavior management.
+- Gain teaching experience – small group management, lesson planning, differentiation and behavior management.

-- Improve or gain experience in the following: communication, problem solving, and management skills, critical thinking, professionalism and time management.
+- Improve communication, problem solving, and management skills, critical thinking, professionalism and time management.